A category of noncrossing partitions: Introduction

 \section{Introduction}

-The concept of ``pictures'' was introduced by the author in his PhD thesis \cite{Igthesis} to define the algebraic K-theory invariant for $\pi_1$ of the space of pseudoisotopies of a smooth manifold.
-They are combinatorially equivalent to well-known objects in topology called ``spherical diagrams'' which are also called ``diagrams of relations''.
-See \cite{GeHo86}, \cite{Stallings87} for some of the earlier works on these diagrams.
+The concept of ``pictures'' was introduced by the author in his PhD thesis \cite{Igthesis} to define the algebraic K-theory invariant for {the fundamental group} $\pi_1$ of the space of pseudoisotopies of a smooth manifold.
+They are combinatorially equivalent to well-known objects in topology called ``spherical diagrams'' which are also called ``diagrams of relations'' or ``Peiffer diagrams''.
+See \cite{Peiffer}, \cite{GeHo86}, \cite{Stallings87} for some of the earlier works on these diagrams.
 Later, in \cite{IOr}, pictures were used to prove the $k$-slice conjecture for Milnor's $\overline\mu$ link invariants.
 In \cite{IOTW2b}, the sequel of \cite{ITW}, propictures are introduced.
-Canonical propictures associated to quivers of type $\tilde{A_n}$ are constructed and shown to be related to periodic trees and cluster tilting objects of the quiver.
+Canonical propictures associated to quivers of type $\tilde{A_n}$ are constructed and shown to be related to periodic trees and cluster tilting objects {for the quiver $\tilde A_n$}.

 In \cite{IOTW4}, picture groups are introduced.
 These are the universal groups associated to the canonical semi-invariant picture of any modulated quiver of finite type.
-The special case of $A_n$ with straight orientation is studied.
+The special case of $A_n$ is studied.
 An explicit model for the classifying space of the associated picture group $G(A_n)$ is constructed by pasting together Stasheff associahedra.
 Using this model, which we call the ``picture space'', the integral cohomology of $G(A_n)$ is computed.
 It is shown to be free abelian in every degree with rank equal to the ``ballot numbers''.
+In the special case of $A_n$ with straight orientation $1\ot 2\ot \cdots \ot n$, the picture group was first studied by Loday \cite{Loday} who called it the ``Stasheff group''.

-The paper \cite{IOTW4} assumes that the picture space $X(A_n)$ is a $K(\pi,1)$ for the picture group $G(A_n)$.
-The purpose of the present paper is to prove this basic fact.
+The paper \cite{IOTW4} uses the fact that the picture space $X(A_n)$ is a {model for the classifying space} $K(\pi,1)$ for the picture groups $G(A_n)$.
+This is proved in general in \cite{IT13}.
+The purpose of the present paper is to given an elementary proof of this basic fact in the special case of $A_n$ with straight orientation, the case considered in \cite{Loday}.
 The proof is based on the following theorem of Gromov \cite{Gromov87}.

 \begin{thm}[Gromov] A simply connected cubical space is $CAT(0)$ if and only if the link of every vertex is a flag complex. \end{thm}

 Since $CAT(0)$ spaces are contractible, we obtain the following conclusion.